 Are you tired, often find it hard to fall asleep and your legs cramp?
-If so, it could be a magnesium deficiency that definitely needs attention!
+If so, it could be a deficiency that definitely needs attention!
 Read more in this post to find out why magnesium is so important and how to keep the mineral reserves filled.

 In the following post you can find out:

-- What do we need magnesium for;
+- What do we need this mineral for;

 - Where do we get magnesium;